 Kasai crisis (Kasai-Central, Kasai, Kasai Oriental, Lomami, Sankuru, Lualaba, and Kwilu provinces)

-As of 12 May, tentative breakdown of IDPs and returnees in Kasai crisis-affected provinces (including potential double-counting due to pendulum, preventive and secondary displacement):
+As of 6 July, tentative breakdown of IDPs and returnees in Kasai crisis-affected provinces (including potential double-counting due to pendulum, preventive and secondary displacement):

-As of March, 459,000 IDPs are recorded in the province, up from 422,000 as of December 2016 and 378,000 IDPs as of September 2016.?
-Of these, over 190,000 people are hosted in Kalehe.??
+As of June, 487,000 IDPs have been recorded in the province, compared to 462,000 as of March.
+Of these, over 218,000 people are hosted in Kalehe.?

-As of May, 22,000 former IDPs are in need of protection, shelter and food in Moba territory.?
+As of May, 22,000 former IDPs are in need of protection, shelter, and food in Moba territory.?

 Bas-Uele, Haut-Uele, Ituri and Tshopo

 Ituri: Around 11,000 people have reportedly been displaced to Irumu and Mambasa territories between mid-June and early July due to clashes between ADF and the FARDC in Beni territory, Nord Kivu.
 As of 7 July, returns of over 1,000 people have have been reported.?
 Since 30 June, an unknown number of people have been displaced from Mambasa territory to Beni, Nord-Kivu due to increasing insecurity in the area.?
 In Irumu territory, tensions between Hema and Ngiti communities have resulted in the displacement of 3,000 people since 21 June.?
 In Djugu territory, 1,500 people have been displaced since 15 June due to tensions between Hema and Lendu communities.
 First returns of IDPs have already been reported.?

 Tshopo: In Yaelomba territory, 1,300 people have fled their homes due to the presence of security forces in the territory, who have been looting.?